Table of Contents

 A. Start by talking about how the recommender met you and how long he or she has known you.

 B. Mention a string of your academic/professional accomplishments your mentor has watched you achieve.
 Divide these pieces of information between 3 small paragraphs.

 C. Next, move on to extracurricular activities.
 Dedicate one paragraph to it.

-D. End by saying that the recommender believes in you and would always be available to answer any questions the university might have about you.
+D. End by saying that the recommender believes in you and would always be available to answer any questions about you.

 - Add a few lines here and there about your soft skills; highlight your social personality.